BetterWayElectronics/secure-wireguard-implementation/README.md

 -   `sudo iptables -A INPUT -p tcp --dport 2222 -j ACCEPT`

--   `-sudo iptables -A INPUT -p tcp --dport 22 -j ACCEPT`
+-   `sudo iptables -A INPUT -p tcp --dport 22 -j ACCEPT`

 I tested its functionality by running it with `python xsweet.py` and opening an SSH connection on port 22 to my server.
 It indeed functioned,